 brown or grey stink bugs are plant feeders, but are somewhat less common than their green stinkbugs.

-Brown and gray stink bugs feed on caterpillars, leaf beetle larvae, and other slow-moving insects, but also feed
+Brown and gray stink bugs feed on caterpillars, leaf beetle larvae, and other slow-moving insects, but

-plant stems, seeds, and fruits.
+from plant stems, seeds, and fruits.
 Stink bugs come from Asia and are a very serious problem to the farmers in Japan.

 Green stink bug nymphs are predominantly black when small, but as they mature, they become green with orange and black